 A working musician in today's world typically draws his salary from a variety of jobs including, but not limited to, live performances, teaching, transcribing and arranging, and often from studio recording.
 His salary varies greatly depending on his level of training, experience, location, and the number of studio recording sessions for which he is hired.
 Some musicians can even make a living from studio sessions alone, but for most it is only a percentage of their income.
 The Bureau of Labor Statistics reported an average musician salary of $41.46 an hour in May 2021.

 Average Musician Salary by Location

-To find studio work as a musician, you need to be in a city that not only has a decent number of recording studios but also a reasonable number of commercial and professional music endeavors.
+To have success on your job search as a studio musician, you need to be in a city that not only has a decent number of recording studios but also a reasonable number of commercial and professional music endeavors.
 It is no surprise that the most active communities in the United States for studio musicians are (and have been for a while) New York City, Los Angeles and Nashville.
 However, studio musicians can also find work in virtually any city with a population of 400,000 or more.
-The top-paying states in the United States for studio musicians are California, Arizona, West Virginia, New York and Connecticut, which average wages of between $33.27 and $35.02 an hour, according to the Bureau of Labor Statistics.

 Video of the Day